AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

    >[!NOTE]
    >
-   >In some cases, additional parameters might be required.
+   >Sometimes, additional parameters might be required.
 For more information, see the [Apache 2.4 documentation](https://httpd.apache.org/docs/2.4/mod/mod_access_compat.html#order).

 1. If you changed Apache settings, restart Apache: